 Accessories are a great way to stay cool during the Summer, and when done right, can really accentuate an outfit.
 For example, hats are great in the Summer as they allow your head to remain cool and protected from the Sun.
 You could easily add a light Fedora to just about any business outfit, or even a flat cap.
 You probably won’t want to go with that baseball cap you have in your closet though.

 Another accessory is a good pair of sunglasses.
 Find a pair that goes with your face shape and matches most of your outfits.
 Sunglasses will protect your eyes from the Sun, allowing you to face the day a little easier.
 And, if you get a good pair, they can really take an outfit to another level.
+When it comes to sunglasses for those of us that need a prescription pair, there is the option to use vision insurance as well, which not only ensures that you have a good level of cover but you can look great while being able to see clearly too.

 Take Care of Your Skin